Natural Gas Flow Meter Types

-In this post, we consider gas meter types often used for flow measurement.
-I have categorized them into four main groups, mass flow meters, the velocity flow meter, differential pressure, and PD meters.
+There are four natural gas meter types often used for flow measurement.
+They are mass flow meters, velocity flow meters, differential pressure, and PD meters.

 What is a flow meter?

-A flow meter is a precision instrument that measures the rate of gas flow or (liquid flow) in a pipe.
-There are four main meter styles for flow measurement, here are three characteristics to determine flow:
+A flow meter is a precision instrument that measures a pipe’s gas flow rate (or liquid flow).
+While there are four main meter styles for flow measurement, here are three characteristics to determine flow:

-- Positive displacement meters collect a fixed volume of fluid, then release and refill the gas or liquid.
+- Positive displacement meters collect a fixed fluid volume, then release and refill the gas or liquid.
 Then, tally how many times the capacity fills to determine the flow.

-- Other methods depend on forces produced by the flowing stream as it overpowers a known constriction, and indirectly calculates flow.
+- Other methods depend on the flowing stream’s forces as it overpowers a known constriction and indirectly calculates flow.

 Mass flow meters determine mass flow passing through the meter.
 Two types deserve mention here:

-Coriolis flowmeters provide a direct mass flow measurement based upon the deflection force of the fluid moving through a vibrating tube.
+Coriolis flowmeters provide a direct mass flow measurement based upon the fluid’s deflection force moving through a vibrating tube.
 These meters are highly accurate with high turndown capabilities and are independent of fluid properties.
-They are also extremely expensive to purchase and install and are not suitable for larger pipe sizes.
+They are also costly to purchase and install and unsuitable for larger pipe sizes.

 Thermal mass flow meters measure the mass flow based on heat transfer from a heated element.
 The gas molecules create the heat transfer; the greater the number of gas molecules in contact with the heated surface, the greater the heat transfer.
-This flow measurement method depends only on the number of gas molecules and is independent of the gas pressure and temperature; therefore, additional pressure and temperature correction are not required.
+This flow measurement method depends only on the number of gas molecules and is independent of the gas pressure and temperature; therefore, additional pressure and temperature equipment are unnecessary.
 They also provide excellent accuracy and repeatability and are easy to install.

 In a velocity meter type, the rate of the medium passing through the meter determines the measurement.

-Turbine flow meters measure volumetric flow based on fluid flowing passed a free-spinning rotor, each revolution corresponding to a specific volume of gas or liquid.
+Turbine flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, each revolution corresponding to a specific volume of gas or liquid.
 The meters have high turndown and accuracy.
-Unfortunately, because of the meter’s moving parts, for gases, its use is limited to clean dry gases only, and pressure and temperature compensation are required.
+Unfortunately, because of the meter’s moving parts, its use is limited to clean dry gases only in gas applications, and pressure and temperature compensation are required.

-Ultrasonic flow meters measure the difference in transit time of pulses that travel from a downstream transducer to the upstream sensor, compared to the time from the upstream transducer back to the downstream transducer.
-This style of a meter is extremely accurate but very expensive, and pressure and temperature measurements are required.
+Ultrasonic flow meters measure the difference in pulses transit time that travels from a downstream transducer to the upstream sensor, compared to the upstream transducer back to the downstream transducer.
+This meter style is highly accurate but very expensive, and pressure and temperature measurements are required.

 An averaging pitot tube is a differential-pressure flow measurement device commonly used for combustion air measurement.
 The device has limitations with measuring gas flow, especially low-flow sensitivity and turndown.
-The measure is contingent upon achieving velocity pressure, and if the current is too low, then acceptable signals may not be obtained.
+The measure is contingent upon achieving velocity pressure, and if the current is too low, the user may not obtain adequate signals.

 Positive displacement meters require fluid to displace components mechanically and measure volumetric flow at the operating temperature and pressure.
-While they have sufficient accuracy, pressure, and temperature compensation are needed to achieve mass flow, and since they have moving parts, gas cleanliness needs to be considered.
+While they have sufficient accuracy, pressure and temperature compensation are needed to achieve mass flow, and since they have moving parts, the user must consider gas cleanliness.
 A PD meter may be called a PD flow meter or a volumetric flow meter.
 An example of a PD meter is the diaphragm meter.

 Why is measuring mass flow important?